Dealing with I2C devices on Linux

 hts221-setup

-This is also all you need to program a device driver.
+This is all you need to program a device driver.
 Sometimes even less!

 The first thing we are going to do after powering our Raspberry Pi is checking if we have an I2C bus on the system with i2cdetect -l: